-- Getting to know them:
+Getting to know them:

-- · What they want to gain and learn from the experience

-- Any concerns they have

-- Their experience of dental care

-- Their future plans and aspirations

-- Any needs they may have (for example prayer facilities)

-- If there is anything specific they wish to see.
+- What they want to gain and learn from the experience - Any concerns they have, including anything they may find upsetting - Their experience of healthcare - Their future plans and aspirations - Any needs they may have (for example prayer facilities) - If there is anything specific they wish to see.

-Clarifying expectations:
+· Clarifying expectations:

 - What they will be doing

 - Confidentiality

 - Health and safety

 - How to act in a consultation or around patients and the team

 - Who to speak to if they have any concerns or questions

 - What to do if they cannot attend

 - What to do for lunch and refreshments

 - Dress code

-- Timetable for the length of the experience.
+- Timetable for the duration of the experience.

-• Introduction to the team and the organisation:
+Introduction to the team and the organisation:

 - The work of the practice and values

-- Who is on the team and their different roles
+- Who is part of the team and their different roles and responsibilities

 - How to access the practice

 - A tour of the facilities including

 - Where to get food outside of the building and where to eat lunch

 - The nearest toilets

 - First aid facilities

 - The fire exits and evacuation points.

 3.4.
-Informing patients
+Reflection